 What’s Good for Seniors May Not be Good for Senior Living

-Those of us in senior living have the goal to help seniors live their best lives – by giving them peace of mind in their care and safety, as well as more time and freedom to enjoy themselves.
-But, most seniors still want to age at home and now technology is helping them to do that for even longer.
-Add to that, seniors are more tech-savvy than ever.
-In fact, 73 percent of people over 65 use the Internet and 53 percent have a smartphone according to the Pew Research Center.
+Those of us in senior living has the goal to help seniors live their best lives – by giving them peace of mind in their care and safety, as well as more time and freedom to enjoy themselves.
+But, most seniors still want to age at home, and now technology is helping them to do that for even longer.
+Add to that, and seniors are more tech-savvy than ever.
+In fact, 73 percent of people over 65 use the Internet, and 53 percent have a smartphone, according to the Pew Research Center.

 Benefits of technology for seniors: